What do your insects eat?

 This does mean we need to plan ahead for larger orders, and are producing smaller amounts.
 We farm for taste, not tonnage.

-Why are you farming insects in Tasmania?
+Why farm insects in Tasmania?

 Edible insects if farmed in a way that is not reproducing the industrial farming model can be very sustainable.
-They can thrive on foodstuffs that are side streams from farming and food production.
+They thrive on foodstuffs that are side streams from farming and food production.

 In Tasmania we have a lot of food that is wasted.
 Ranging from vegetables damaged in harvest, cafe and restaurant kitchen scraps and grains from breweries that can be all be used as highly nutritious feed sources that are local, and not part of a massive global stock feed supply chain.